MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-H-Medical-Devices/part-860-Medical-Device-Classification-Procedures/subpart-C-Reclassification/section-860.120.md

 ##### § 860.120 General. #####

-(a) Sections 513(e) and (f), 514(b), 515(b), and 520(l) of the act provide for reclassification of a device and prescribe the procedures to be followed to effect reclassification.
+(a) Sections 513(e) and (f), 514(b), 515(b), and 520(l) of the Federal Food, Drug, and Cosmetic Act provide for reclassification of a device and prescribe the procedures to be followed to effect reclassification.
 The purposes of subpart C are to:

 (1) Set forth the requirements as to form and content of petitions for reclassification;